djamainajib/SL2P_DASF/README.md

 ----------
 ----------

 This is a modified SL2P processor [1] version for estimating leaf area index (LAI), fraction canopy cover (FCOVER), fraction of absorbed photosynthetically active radiation (FAPAR), canopy chlorophyll content (CCC) and canopy water content (CWC)from Sentinel-2A/B L2A images.
-Directional Area Scattering Function (DASF)was considered.
+Directional Area Scattering Function (DASF) was considered for constraining estimates.

 Content:
 --------